-National Hammock Day Activities
+National Hammock Day timeline

 Put up your hammock

 Find two sturdy, conveniently located trees or posts and set up your hammock.
 The versatile slings are now popping up as interior decor.
-They’ve been spotted adorning the walls of some of our favorite shops, homes and hotels.
+They’ve been spotted adorning the walls of some of our favorite shops, homes, and hotels.
 So you can even celebrate Hammock Day indoors.
 Whether you’re indoors or out, putting up a hammock creates a perfect oasis.

 Grab a towel and head to the beach